-Whilst the work of the External Auditor is not primarily conducted for the benefit of the organisation or its Audit Committee, the Audit Committee should nevertheless engage with the activity of the External Auditor.
+External Audit provides independent scrutiny of an organisation's finances, performing an audit of the financial statement of an organisation.
+External Audit can also give assurance that organisations have used their resources in discharging their functions properly, efficiently and effectively e.g. through a performance audit.
+The Audit Committee should engage with the activity of the External Auditor, ensuring that examinations are carried out effectively.
 As well as considering the results of External Audit work, they should enquire about and consider the External Auditor's planned approach and the way in which the External Auditor is co-operating with Internal Audit to maximise overall audit efficiency, capture opportunities to derive a greater level of assurance and minimise unnecessary duplication of work.